100 years of food (1919 – 2019)

-The lack of factory farmed animal products in the beginning of 20th century meant people were eating the healthiest animal product available.
+The lack of factory-farmed animal products in the beginning of the 20th century meant people were eating the healthiest animal product available.
 Those in rural areas usually raised their own livestock, but urban zones had local butchers where meat was fresh and hand-picked by butchers themselves.
-Growth hormones, antibiotics and genetically modified feed was never given to animals; meat quality was higher than today.
+Growth hormones, antibiotics, and genetically modified feed was never given to animals; meat quality was higher than today.

 Fruits and Vegetables

 While eastern Asia had rice as a staple food, the western side preferred wheat, from which nan or chapati was made.
 In Central Asia and the northern part of Mongolia, people used to farm in oases at a small scale and counted on milk and livestock for daily meals.
-Dates were a key source of nourishment in the Middle East and they are becoming increasingly popular in the western world as a healthy, filling sweet alternative.
+Dates were a key source of nourishment in the Middle East.
+They are becoming increasingly popular in the western world as a healthy, filling sweet alternative.

 It is common in Asia for eating habits to come from religion.
 For example, traditional food culture in China revolves around medicine and the belief that food helps you achieve long life, a concept influenced by Taoism.

 The inspiration for “soul food” comes from African cuisine and had a huge influence on American food too.
 100 years ago, food in Africa was dependent on the region.
-People would eat vegetables, fruits and meat that were available locally, and South Africans did not have access to North African fruits or vegetables.
+People would eat vegetables, fruits, and meat that were available locally.
+South Africans did not have access to North African fruits or vegetables.
 Yam remains one of the most popular foods in East Africa.

-Meat consumption may have been heavy in the past, but the quality of the animal products was arguably higher than the one we have access to nowadays.
+Meat consumption may have been heavy in the past.
+However, the quality of the animal products was arguably higher than the one we have access to nowadays.
 Our ancestors’ diets were not made up almost entirely out of chemically created foods, as ours are today.
-Year-round availability of everything means that we are most likely eating products that don’t grow naturally and often forget habits should be season-dependent.
+Year-round availability of everything means that we are most likely eating products that don’t grow naturally.
+We often forget habits should be season-dependent.